RackHD/docs/docs/how_it_works.rst

 * Active discovery is where a user or outside system actively tells RackHD that the system exists.
 This is enabled through making a post to the REST interface that RackHD can then add to its data model.

 * Passive discovery can be either enabled or disabled through configuration in RackHD, and is invoked when a machine attempts to PXE boot on the network that RackHD is
   "listening" on.
-As a new machine PXE boots, RackHD compares the mac-address of the hardware booting to it's internal information.
+As a new machine PXE boots, RackHD compares the mac-address of the hardware booting to its internal information.
 If MAC address has not been previously recorded, it creates a new record in the data model and then invokes a default workflow.

 The default workflow is pre-configured to download a pre-made Linux kernel and initrd (a microkernel) to run in memory and coordinate